nekrassov01/lem/README.md

 ## Overview

-LEM stands for the local env manager, and this logo was insipired by [Lemmings](https://en.wikipedia.org/wiki/Lemmings_%28video_game%29).
-This tool is intended for configurations where, for example, back-end APIs, front-end UIs, infrastructure resource definitions, etc. are managed in a single repository, and provides utilities for managing .env files that should be in separate directory roots in one central .env based on configuration file.
+LEM stands for Local Env Manager, and its logo is inspired by [Lemmings](https://en.wikipedia.org/wiki/Lemmings_%28video_game%29).
+This tool is designed for monorepos where back-end APIs, front-end UIs, infrastructure resources, and more are managed together.
+It provides utilities to centrally manage .env files and distribute them to separate directory roots according to your configuration.
+The basic concept is to use prefixes for environment variable management, while also supporting unprefixed variables for flexible delivery.

 ## Features

 This tool supports the following features:

 - Generate a template for the configuration file
-- Fine-grained config validation
+- Validate configuration with fine granularity
+- Switch stages and persist the current stage
-- Splitting, prefix replacement, and distribution to each directory of central .env
+- Split, replace prefixes, and distribute the central .env to each directory
-- Monitoring of central .env and reflection of changes
+- Monitor the central .env and reflect changes automatically
-- Stage switching and persistence of current stages
-- Detects environment variables with empty values and exits with an error
+- Detect empty environment variable values and exit with an error
-- Automatically generate `.envrc` and use `watch_file` to have direnv monitor `.env`
+- Automatically generate `.envrc` and use `watch_file` for direnv integration

 ## Commands